fly-apps/hello_elixir_sqlite/README.md

 Looks like we're ready to deploy!

-To deploy you just need to run `fly launch`, create your secret key and create a volume.
+To deploy you just need to run `fly launch --no-deploy`, create your secret key and create a volume.

-Run `fly launch` and make sure to say yes to copy the configuration file to the new app so you wont have to do anything.
+Run `fly launch --no-deploy` and make sure to say yes to copy the configuration file to the new app so you wont have to do anything.

 ```sh